Skip to Main Navigation

 AFGHANISTAN

-This impact evaluation investigates whether the ‘Targeting the Ultra Poor’ graduation model can lift households out of poverty in Afghanistan.
-In this evaluation, women in treatment households received a one-off "big-push" package, including a transfer of livestock assets, cash consumption stipend, skills training, and coaching.
-One year after the program ended -- two years after assets were transferred -- significant and large impacts are found across all the primary pre-specified outcomes: consumption, assets, psychological well-being, total time spent working, financial inclusion, and women's empowerment.
-Per capita consumption increases by 30 percent (USD 24 purchasing power parity, USD 7 nominal per month) with respect to the control group, and the share of households below the national poverty line decreases from 82 percent in the control group to 62 percent in the treatment group.
+Can the ‘Targeting the Ultra Poor’ graduation model lift households out of poverty in Afghanistan?
+In this impact evaluation, women in treatment households received a one-off "big-push" package, including a transfer of livestock assets, a cash consumption stipend, skills training, and coaching.
+One year after the program ended and two years after assets were transferred, significant impacts are found across all the primary pre-specified outcomes: consumption, assets, psychological well-being, total time spent working, financial inclusion, and women's empowerment.
+Per capita consumption increases by 30 percent (US$24 purchasing power parity, US$7 nominal per month) with respect to the control group, and the share of households below the national poverty line decreases in the treatment group.

 FULL PAPER l POLICY BRIEF l BLOG l PODCAST l OPINION l BLOG l PUBLICATION